-This Animal Welfare Policy belongs to

-(Full name) of (registered kennel address)

-PARTICIPANT ACKNOWLEDGEMENT (INDUCTION ONLY)

-I have read, understood and accepted the requirements within the Greyhound Racing SA Animal Welfare Policy.
+This Animal Welfare Policy belongs to (Full name) of (registered kennel address) PARTICIPANT ACKNOWLEDGEMENT (INDUCTION N ONLY) I have read, understood and accepted the requirements within the Greyhound Racing SA Animal Welfare Policy.
 I agree to abide by the instructions within, the supporting policies and procedures that are provided.

-I understand this policy has been prepared to ensure that I am aware and fully understand what my responsibilities are.

-(Name of registered participant)

-Signature of registered participant)

-(Date - / /)
+I understand this policy has been prepared to ensure that I am aware what my responsibilities are. e and fully understand (Name of registered participant) Signature of registered participant) (Date - /)